Table of Contents

 Underground Mining

-Each different method for mining uranium ore has its own advantages and disadvantages.
+Each different method for mining uranium ore has its own strengths and limitations.

 Open Cast Mining